PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch03/Readme.md

 ## Running the application

-To run the application from this chapter, these options are available:
+To run the application from this chapter, you can storing games in-memory, using SQL Server, or using Azure Cosmos DB.

 ### In-Memory